swatisabharwal/BasicQAIDemoAppFW/README.md

 Basic framework at work.
-For an inhouse Application
+For an in house Application